Waukesha Parks, Recreation and Forestry & CAPRA National Accreditation

 CAPRA standards provide an authoritative assessment tool for park and recreation agencies.
 Through compliance with the standards of excellence, CAPRA accreditation assures policy makers, department staff, and the general public and tax payers that an accredited park and recreation agency has been independently evaluated against established benchmarks as delivering a high level of quality.

 Every park and recreation agency, whatever its focus or field of operation, is rightfully concerned with the efficiency and effectiveness of its operations.
 With the importance of park and recreation programs and services to the quality of life, each agency has an essential role in the lives of the people it serves.
 CAPRA accreditation is a quality assurance and quality improvement process demonstrating an agency's commitment to its employees, volunteers, patrons and community.

-WPRF is currently one of only 166 accredited agencies in the nation.
+WPRF was initially accredited in 2013 and re-accredited in 2018 and is currently one of only 172 accredited agencies in the nation.